 Over the last year or so, we have undergone a program of training around cyber security.
 Probably the most prominent component has been around Email phishing.
-A fair number of us are IT Engineers, and have been do this stuff for years, like too many years.
+A fair number of us are IT Engineers, and have been doing this stuff for years, like too many years.
 So, when it was announced that we were doing this training program, there was a collective groan.
 Like come on!
 Really?
 You can’t be serious?

 So, we’ve been safely phished for about a year now – some of the Emails are pretty obvious, others are cunning like a weasel, and definitely require a second glance.
 And this is from a training program with zero risk.
 Real world phishing isn’t as kind, and the consequences can be massive.
 As of writing, one of our customers has become a victim of a cyber-attack, attacked from what I believe was a phishing campaign.
 They have no IT department and rely on third parties to take care of this, so they are in essence, a non-technical organisation.

 So how do you go about training your organisation, including the non-technical amongst us?
 Let be honest, most staff members don’t really care about the organisation they work for.
 And they probably give even less of a shit about IT, just as long as their stuff works.
 They may be great at their job, specialists in their field of work, and may take a keen interest in company affairs – but ask them to do some awareness training on a subject they have zero interest in, or don’t understand, it’s going to be hard to get buy-in.

 Know your audience